Cherubic Cupid Is Everywhere on Valentine’s Day. Here’s Why That Famous Embodiment of Desire Is a Child

 In a choral ode from Sophocles’ Antigone, circa 440 BCE, Eros’ power is described as almost sinister:

-In Hippolytus, a 5th century BCE play by Euripedes, the frightening notion that Eros could force the wrong people into love is highlighted.
+In Hippolytus, a 5th century BCE play by Euripides, the frightening notion that Eros could force the wrong people into love is highlighted.
 “I pray that love may never come to me / With murderous intent, in rhythms measureless and wild,” the ancient playwright wrote. (“Love” translates to Eros in Greek passages about the god.)

 This is pretty far off from the modern depiction of this god as a playful little boy.
 “It’s more like he causes you to fall in love, and that can lead to tragedy,” Martin says of Eros — a “cosmic force for bringing things together.”